johnhearn/johnhearn.github.io/_posts/2019-05-18-dikuw-for-programmers.md

 asset-type: article
 name: dikuw-programmer
 title: DIKUW for Programmers
-description: An explanation for programmers.
+description: An explanation for programmers of the concepts behind the decision-making information hierarchy.
 date: '2019-07-07T18:30:00.000+00:00'
 author: John
 tags: